-5.1 Evaluation of global LAI and GPP
+6.1 Evaluation of LAI and GPP at global level

 The simulated GPP averaged over 1982-2007 is compared to FLUXNET-MTE GPP (Martin Jung et al., 2011) to examine the impact of model parameterization of N processes on C and ecosystem characteristics.
 Both SSiB4/TRIFFID (Exp.
-SSiB4) and SSiB5/TRIFFID/DavCent-SOM (Exp.
-SSiB5) capture the distribution of global GPP (Fig. 4).
+SSiB4) and SSiB5/TRIFFID/DayCent-SOM (Exp.
+SSiB5) capture the distribution of global GPP (Fig. 5).
 The highest GPP occurs in the tropical evergreen forest and decreases with latitude in both the observations and the model.
 However, Exp.
 SSiB4's simulated GPP has a negative bias in the Amazon tropical forest and a positive bias in tropical Africa and boreal regions.
-This simulated global GPP is 1082.36 g C m-2 yr-1 (Table.
-3), higher than the estimate, 862.86 g C m-2 yr-1 in FLUXNET-MTE (Martin Jung et al., 2011).
+This simulated global GPP is 1082.36 g C m-2 yr-1 (Table 5), higher than the estimate, 862.86 g C m-2 yr-1 in FLUXNET-MTE (Martin Jung et al., 2011).
 After introducing all N processes, Exp.
-SSiB5's GPP prediction, 941.81 g C m-2 yr-1. is closer to observations compared to Exp.
-SSiB4, with a 16.3% improvement (Table 3).
-The GPP bias in tropical Africa and boreal regions is reduced, which shows an improvement in spatial simulation (the spatial correlation coefficient from 0.88 to 0.90, Fig. 4).
-Despite the general global improvement, the GPP simulation in East Asian semi-arid seems to get worse.
+SSiB5's GPP prediction, 941.81 g C m-2 yr-1, is closer to observations compared to Exp.
+SSiB4, with a 16.3% improvement (Table 5).
+The correlation coefficients between observed and simulated monthly/annual mean GPPs are increased from 0.46/0.98 (Exp.
+SSiB4) to 0.50/0.99 (Exp.
+SSiB5), respectively (Fig. 7 and Fig. 8), showing the improvement in simulation the seasonal cycle in SSiB5.
+The interannual variability in SSiB4 is very high (0.98).
+SSiB5 shows no substantial improvement.
+The GPP bias in tropical Africa and boreal regions is reduced, which shows an improvement in spatial simulation (the spatial correlation coefficient from 0.88 to 0.90, Fig. 5).
+Despite the general global improvement, the GPP simulation in the temperate East Asian mixed forest-grassland regions seems to get worse.
 SSiB4's simulation there is close to observations and the imposed N-limitation in SSiB5 increases the bias.
 This issue needs to be further investigated in the regions where the N-limitation is not dominant.
-Of course, the uncertainty of measurement in these areas also need to be assessed.
 Further improvements, such as better ecological understanding of plant N dynamics and plant N observations, are necessary in this regional research.
 In addition, the negative GPP bias in Amazon is increased.
-This issue will be discussed in section 5.3.
+This issue will be discussed in section 6.3.

 Exp.
-SSiB5 also improved predictions of LAI compared to the control (Fig. 5).
+SSiB5 also improved predictions of LAI compared to the control (Fig. 6).
 The highest LAI occurs in the tropical evergreen forest and decreases with latitude in both the observations and the model.
 The simulated LAI in Exp.
 SSiB4 has a global positive bias.
 After introducing all nitrogen processes, the positive bias is reduced.
 Globally, Exp.
-SSiB5 has an LAI bias of 0.94/1.12 for GIMMS/GLASS, respectively (Table.
-4), which is lower than the LAI bias in

-Exp.
-SSiB4 (global bias = 1.26/1.44 for GIMMS/GLASS, respectively), with a 31.1% improvement (compared to GIMMS, Table 4).
+SSiB5 has an LAI bias of 0.94/1.12 for GIMMS/GLASS, respectively (Table 6), which is lower than the LAI bias in Exp.
+SSiB4 (global bias = 1.26/1.44 for GIMMS/GLASS, respectively), with a 31.1% improvement (compared to GIMMS, Table 6).
+In addition, the correlation coefficients between observed and simulated monthly/annual average LAIs are improved from 0.49/0.97 (Exp.
+SSiB4) to 0.51/0.98 (Exp.SSiB5) (Fig. 7 and Fig. 8).

 It is interesting to notice that despite the global general LAI reduction, the SSiB5 slightly increased LAI estimates in North Africa and India.
 The N-impacts on phenology and respiration cause a slight change in the vegetation from shrub (N. Africa) or C4 grass (India) to C3 grass in these areas.
-This contributes to the GPP and LAI increase (Fig. 8).
+This contributes to the GPP and LAI increase (Fig. 11).
 In next sections, we will further identify the effect of N-limitation to each process, such as the photosynthesis process, on simulated GPP and LAI.

-5.2 Effects of nitrogen limitation on photosynthesis
+6.2 Effects of nitrogen limitation on photosynthesis